chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/DMA2D/DMA2D_MemToMemWithPFC/readme.txt

   and the difference between pixel coded on 32bits and coded on 16bits.

-  An image is transferred from flash memory to internal RAM and during the transfer, a pixel format conversion is applied from ARGB8888 to ARGB4444.
+  An image is transferred from flash memory to internal RAM and during the transfer, a pixel format conversion is applied from RGB565 to ARGB8888.
   The original image and the transferred image are displayed on the LCD to see the difference between an image coded on 16 bits and an image coded on 32 bits.

  In this example two LTDC layers are used to display the original and the converted images as following :
-  - Layer 1 is configured to display the original image with ARGB8888 as pixel format and 320x120 size.
+  - Layer 1 is configured to display the original image with RGB565 as pixel format and 320x120 size.
-  - Layer 2 is configured to display the converted image with ARGB4444 as pixel format and 320x120 size.
+  - Layer 2 is configured to display the converted image with ARGB8888 as pixel format and 320x120 size.

+ @note :
+ The C file of the image used in this example are generated with STemWin bitmap converter released with this package.
+ \Middlewares\ST\STemWin\Software\BmpCvtST.exe
+ Use the bitmap file under resources repository

   @note :
   how to calculate the size of the transferred data ?